cwoodruff/book-network-programming-csharp/Chapter14/chapter14.md

 The `EventAggregator` lets you decouple event detection from specific actions, making your WebHook system more maintainable and scalable.
 You can also implement advanced features like prioritization or batching by centralizing event handling, which we’ll explore in subsequent sections.
 With your events wired into your WebHook sender, you can be confident in crafting and delivering payloads reliably.

-### Crafting the Message: Structuring Payloads
+### Crafting the Message: Structuring and Customizing WebHook Payloads

-Once an event is detected, crafting the payload sent to the receiver is the next critical step.
-The payload, as the heart of the WebHook, contains the data that informs the receiver about the event and provides the context needed for processing.
-A well-structured payload is clear, concise, and consistent, enabling receivers to act on it with minimal effort.
-In .NET 8, the powerful `System.Text.Json` library makes generating lightweight and efficient JSON payloads easy.
+When working with WebHooks, the payload acts as the messenger, carrying essential event details from the sender to the receiver.
+Crafting well-structured payloads and enabling customization for specific use cases ensures efficient data exchange and improves performance by delivering only what the receiver needs.

-Start by defining a model that represents the structure of your payload.
-This ensures consistency across all events and helps you avoid manually crafting JSON strings:
+A well-designed payload should be clear, concise, and consistent.
+Start by defining a model to represent your payload structure.
+This promotes reusability and clarity:

 ```C#
 public class WebHookPayload